jessicakedz/hp16500c/README.md

 you can use these files to recover an HP16500C with a failed HDD.

-Buy this drive from HSC-US:moto@hsc-us.com
+Buy this drive from HSC-US:	http://www.hsc-us.com
+I talked to Moto:

 3.5" 40-pin PATA SSD, 1GB
 ADG3-CFMS01